simo54/pokedexwbs/README.md

 ## Usage

-Inside the Pokédex page, if you want to discover new Pokémons insert a number bewteen 1 and 807, you can also simulate or explore the details with the buttons provided in the pop-up.
+Inside the Pokédex page, if you want to discover new Pokémons insert a number bewteen 1 and 807 or simply input the name of your favorite Pokémon, you can also simulate or explore the details with the buttons provided in the pop-up.
 You also have the change to load more pokemon using the Load Button at the very end of the page.

 You can also simulate a battle into the Battle component, you can either chose 2 new Pokémons or chose only 1 more if you previously imported from Pokédex with the Battle Button.
 When two Pokémons are selected, press the Fight Button and to see who will win.